borfergi/DataLemur-interview-questions/README.md

 This repository contains my solutions to the DataLemur Practice Questions for Interviews posted on its website.

-- SQL Questions: Solved in PostgreSQL 14 notation.
+- SQL Questions: Solved with PostgreSQL 14.